Important: please read this message before following the guidance

 - They do not currently have symptoms of COVID-19 (new persistent cough, fever, loss of or change to sense of taste or smell)

 - They have not had a positive test for COVID-19 or onset of symptoms of COVID-19 in the last 10 days.
 (Individuals who have completed their period of isolation (10 days) and have no remaining symptoms (other than a dry cough or loss of taste or smell which can last for some time) may return to normal activities)

 - No member of their household has had symptoms of COVID-19 or has tested positive for COVID-19 in the last 14 days

 - They have not been contacted by a contact tracer from the Test, Trace and Protect Programme and told to isolate in the last 14 days as a contact of someone with confirmed COVID-19.

 - They have not returned from a country outside of the UK in the last 14 days, that their attendance is not in breach of any quarantine, isolation or other restrictions required in relation to their return to the UK.

-The Welsh Government ‘Coronavirus Control Plan’, published on 18th August 2020 comprehensively sets out further requirements and expectations of businesses (such as retail and other organisations that manage premises or provide services) in an incident or outbreak control situation, involving as necessary: Local Authorities, Environmental Health Officers, Health Boards, partner agencies, Public Health Wales, Food Standards Agency, The Health and Safety Executive and, of course, Welsh Government itself.
-Face coverings may be required to be used in more settings as part of a planned response to any incident or outbreak, or if transmission increases.
-This change would be part of a package of measures we might introduce in a particular area and will be lifted when the situation improves and is no longer proportionate on public health grounds.
+The Welsh Government’s ‘Coronavirus Control Plan’, published in August, comprehensively sets out its expectations of businesses (such as retail and other organisations that manage premises or provide services) in an incident or outbreak control situation, involving as necessary: Local Authorities, Environmental Health Officers, Health Boards, partner agencies, Public Health Wales, Food Standards Agency, The Health and Safety Executive and, of course, Welsh Government itself.

 Appointing COVID responsible officers